 Formula Drift Tech Day 2014: The Rides

 Having the event in Irvine really drove a large car crowd, with plenty of great cars to look at.
-In this entry I’ll be focusing on what I experienced and some trends I noticed while waking around the parking lot.
+In this entry, I’ll be focusing on what I experienced and some trends I noticed while walking around the parking lot.
 Enjoy!

 First car we saw when we rolled up was the new Ark Performance / Kenda Tires LS Powered Genesis.
-Car was looking nice!
+This car was looking nice!

 There wasn’t just cars rolling around either, some custom 2 and 3 wheel toys were floating around as well.